MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 ``myDCC.exe --help`` and see what are the available options.

-Nothing prevent you to instead of calling the .exe, calling a .bat that call the .exe but set a bunch of environement variable before, ...
-There is plenty of cool workflow optimization you could perform with customized context menus !
+Nothing prevent you to instead of calling the .exe, calling a .bat that call the .exe but set a bunch of environment variable before, ...
+There is plenty of cool workflow optimizations you could perform with customized context menus !

 Troubleshooting
 ---------------